imixs/imixs-workflow/src/site/markdown/quickstart/workitem.md

 #How to manage business data

 In a business application you typically manage information which need to be distributed in a  predefined way.
 Users edit data, which need to be made available for various actors.
-Backend applications need the data to track the status or trigger different events.
-The data which is  processed by a workflow management system is stored into a database and synchronized with a {{{./quickstart_businessprocess.html}business process}}.
+Back-end applications need the data to track the status or trigger different events.
+The data which is  processed by a workflow management system is stored into a database and synchronized with a [business process](./businessprocess.html).
  This data is called the 'workitem'.

 The data, which is usually edited by a user or controlled by an application is called